 Psychology Research, Inclusion, and Mentoring to Excel.
 The PRIME Research Scholar award is designed to recruit and retain talented students from underrepresented groups and to support the next generation of diverse scholars in research and academic pursuits.
 Scholarship recipients will be given the opportunity to create a mentoring team of faculty (including their primary advisor) to help establish research goals and support them during their time at UNCG.
 Additionally, scholars will be encouraged to form a peer mentoring team of other graduate students in Psychology and outside the department to support them in transitioning to graduate school and building a professional and personal network.
 Scholars will also take part in professional development workshops that are open to all members of the department.
-PRIME Scholars will receive a small add-on to their regular stipend in their first year of the program and, in the second year, they will receive a \$24,000 stipend.
+PRIME Scholars will receive a small add-on to their regular stipend in their first year of the program and, in the second year, they will receive a \$24,000 stipend that will be paid as a research assistantship rather than a teaching assistantship.
 More information can be found here.